Dal Lake: Chashme Shahi

 Chashme Shahi, meaning "Royal Spring", is a fresh water spring and garden known for its medicinal properties.
 Its source located above the Nehru Memorial Park.
 It is the smallest of all the Mughal gardens in Srinagar, measuring 108 m x 38 m and it has three terraces, an aqueduct, waterfalls and fountains.
 Ali Mardan Khan built the garden in 1632, and is built in such a way that the spring water is the source of fountains.
 From the fountains, water flows along the floor of the pavilion and cascades to a lower terrace over a drop of 5 m along a polished black stone chute.
 A small shrine, known as the Chasma Sahibi, is located in the vicinity of the gardens and has a fresh water spring.

 Shankaracharya Temple

 The Shankaracharya Temple is also known as the Jyeshteshwara Temple.
-It is on top of the Shankaracharya Hill on the Zabarwan Range in Srinagar, Jammu and Kashmir, India.
+It is on top of the Shankaracharya Hill on the Zabarwan Range in Srinagar.
 It is dedicated to Lord Shiva.
 The temple is at a height of 1,000 feet (300 m) above the valley floor and overlooks the city of Srinagar.

 The temple dates to 220 BCE, although the present structure probably dates to the 9th century CE.
 It was visited by Adi Shankara and has ever since been associated with him; this is how the temple got the name Shankaracharya.
 It is also regarded as sacred by Buddhists.
 Some historians report that the temple was actually a Buddhist temple during the Buddhist era which was then changed into Hindu site of worship by Adi Shankaracharya.